 It’s an inauspicious end to a mobile device that dramatically changed Apple’s fortunes.
 Despite some early fumbles – the iPod was Mac-only and FireWire at first – Apple’s music player was transformative, and the perfect example of taking something that already existed but improving it immeasurably.

 Then Apple started iterating.
 Smaller.
 Thinner.
 More buttons.
 No buttons.
-The iPod became a playground, and even a U2 special edition couldn’t derail the line’s march towards ubiquity.
-Other players became an irrelevance, until the iPhone showed up and in an instant made every iPod look obsolete.
-Except for the iPod Touch… which is now also obsolete.
+It became a playground, and even a U2 special edition couldn’t derail the line’s march towards ubiquity.
+Other players became an irrelevance, until the iPhone showed up and in an instant and made every iPod look obsolete.
+The iPod Touch was last updated in 2019 but, as we know, has now been discontinued.

-So on a day like today, there’s only one thing left to do – doff our caps and make the definitive list of the best iPods ever…
+So let’s doff our caps and make the definitive list to find the best iPod ever…

 1) iPod, first generation (2001)